Opinion | Trump’s legal problems are about to get a whole lot worse

 Having considered the President’s January 6 Rally Speech in its entirety and in context, the court concludes that the President’s statements that, “[W]e fight.
 We fight like hell and if you don’t fight like hell, you’re not going to have a country anymore,” and “[W]e’re going to try to and give [weak Republicans] the kind of pride and boldness that they need to take back our country,” immediately before exhorting rally-goers to “walk down Pennsylvania Avenue,” are plausibly words of incitement not protected by the First Amendment. … It is reasonable to infer that the President would have known that some supporters viewed his invitation as a call to action …So, when the President said to the crowd at the end of his remarks, “We fight.
 We fight like hell and if you don’t fight like hell, you’re not going to have a country anymore,” moments before instructing them to march to the Capitol, the President’s speech plausibly crossed the line into unprotected territory.

 The opinion is not a decision on the merits, but in allowing the cases to go forward, it sets the stage for what could be a nightmarish trial for Trump.
 Trump may refuse to testify, but unlike a criminal proceeding, taking the Fifth could be used against him in a civil hearing.
-(Plus, in his flurry of post-presidential speeches remarking on the insurrection, he may have waived his Fifth Amendment rights or, at the very least, given plaintiffs even more statements showing he was seeking to overthrow the elections.)
+(Plus, in his flurry of post-presidential speeches remarking on the insurrection, he may have waived his Fifth Amendment rights or, at the very least, given plaintiffs even more statements showing he was seeking to overthrow the election.)

 Discovery in the case will also allow plaintiffs to haul in members of Congress and other witnesses for depositions.
 And a verdict that Trump incited the mob would not only have serious financial repercussions.
 It could also be used as the basis for disqualifying him from public office under Section 3 of the 14th Amendment.